Amazon - EC2 Container Service

 After configuring your registry in AWS as outlined above you will need to obtain the Docker Feed credentials by manually invoking a command via the aws cli.
 Details for setting this up can be found in the aws installation guides.
 With the cli installed, run (with the appropriate region)

 and it will return the credentials you will need to authenticate your Docker Engine client with the AWS registry. e.g.

 docker login -u AWS -p AQECAHid...j/nByScM -e none https://96802670493.dkr.ecr.ap-southeast-1.amazonaws.com

 These are also the credentials that are needed by Octopus Deploy to access the exposed API (which are passed to your Docker Engine at deploy time).
-Take the username and password provided in this command and add them to Octopus Deploy in your feed configuration.
+Take the username, password and url provided in this command and add them to Octopus Deploy in your Docker feed configuration.